Dietary Approaches to Managing Canine Epilepsy

 The diet is high in fat low in carbs for dogs.
 It tries to make the body use ketones instead of glucose which may reduce seizures.
 The diet is 70% fat 20% protein 10% carbs.

-Ketogenic diet for dogs
+ketogenic diet for dogs

 Adapting Human Ketogenic Diets for Canine Use